The pandemic continues to cause unprecedented disruption across industries worldwide.

 The US generic drug market reached a value of US$ 83.2 Billion in 2021.

-According to the estimates by IMARC Group, the US generic drug market will exhibit strong growth during the next five years.
+According to the estimates by IMARC Group, the US generic drug market is expected to exbibit strong growth during 2021-2026.

 The rising incidences of chronic diseases, such as cancer, diabetes, obesity, Alzheimer’s and Parkinson’s, on account of sedentary lifestyles and the increasing consumption of fast food represents one of the key factors propelling the market growth in the country.